sulfo/xml-sitemap-feed/readme.txt

 == Description ==

 This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol.
+It is Multi-Site and Multi-Lingual compatible and there are no options to be set nor file or dir access rights to be tampered with.

+You or your site owners on your Multi-site network will not be bothered with complicated settings like other XML Sitemap plugins.
+XML sitemap values like ChangeFreq and URL Priority is auto-calculated based on post age and comment activity.

-There are no options to be set nor file or dir access rights to be tampered with and the feeds become instantly available.
-One XML Sitemap on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+The feeds become instantly available: One XML Sitemap on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
 And one Google News Sitemap on yourblogurl.tld/sitemap-news.xml (or yourblogurl.tld/?feed=sitemap-news), ready for indexing by Google News.
-Please read the FAQ's for info on how to get your articles listed on Google News.
+Both are automatically referenced in the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemaps.

 **Compatible with caching plugins** like Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing better performance to serve the hungry (impatient) spider.

 **qTranslate and xLanguage compatible!** Tested in Pre-Path Mode and Query Mode.
 Each language on your site will have its own XML Sitemap.

-References are automatically added to the dynamically created **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemaps.

 **NOTES:**